Accessible

 Developing an Understanding

-Image descriptions are known as “alternative text” or “alt text”, because they are textual alternatives to images.
-Alternative text is a short, written description of an image that makes images accessible for people who are blind or have low vision and use screen readers to access information on websites, PDF, Word and PowerPoint documents.
+Alternative text, or "alt text', is typically a short, written description of an image that makes an image accessible for people who are blind or have low vision and use screen readers to access information on websites, PDF, Word, and PowerPoint documents.

 Screen readers cannot read images, only text.
-The screen reader reads aloud the information on a computer screen and will tell the user there is an image present.
+The screen reader reads aloud the information on a computer screen, telling the user there is an image present.
 If alt text is provided, the screen reader will read it aloud.
 If there is no alternative text, you will know there is an image but you won’t be told anything about that image.

 In the video below check out how a screen reader interprets different types of alt text and images without alt text.